kagg-design/kagg-compatibility/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The plugin blocks PHP 8.1+ deprecation messages from WordPress core, WooCommerce, Jetpack and other plugins.
+The plugin blocks error messages of any levels from WordPress core, plugins, and themes.

 == Description ==

-[WordPress is not fully compatible with PHP 8.1 and 8.2](https://make.wordpress.org/core/handbook/references/php-compatibility-and-wordpress-versions/).
-All remaining known PHP 8.1+ issues are deprecation notices.
+[WordPress is not fully compatible with PHP 8.0 - 8.3](https://make.wordpress.org/core/handbook/references/php-compatibility-and-wordpress-versions/).
+Remaining known PHP 8.0+ issues are deprecation notices.

-The same is related to many popular plugins such as WooCommerce, Jetpack and others.
+The same is related to many popular plugins such as WooCommerce, Jetpack, Gravity Forms and others.
 Mainly, they produce deprecation notices from the Action Scheduler library.

 = Features =
-* Plugin blocks all deprecation notices from WordPress core, WooCommerce, JetPack and many others using Action Scheduler library.
+* The plugin blocks deprecation notices, user deprecation notices, notices, warnings, user notices, and user warnings.
+* The list of folders from which errors are blocked can be filtered.
+This list may specify any WordPress Core, plugin and theme folders.
-* Plugin filters out errors from these libraries only.
-Errors produced by the user code are not blocked, which helps to debug.
+* Plugin filters out errors from these folders only.
+Errors produced by other code are not blocked, which helps in debugging user code.
 * During activation, plugin installs a mu-plugin `kagg-compatibility-error-handler.php` into the `/wp-content/mu-plugins/` folder.
 It contains the error handler, which loads earlier than any plugin or theme.

 == Plugin Support ==